-Romance and Language Learning: Advice when learning a language for love
+Romance and Language Learning: Learning for Love

 Love, after all, is one of the classic motivations for picking up a new language: Boy goes to Costa Rica, boy crushes hard on Spanish speaker (who doesn’t speak English), boy learns Spanish, boy and boy’s crush move in together.
-It’s cliché enough that there’s a name for Boy’s Crush: A “pillow dictionary.”
+It’s cliché enough that there’s a name for Boy’s Crush: a “pillow dictionary.”

-For my part, I’ve never been in a relationship with someone who couldn’t speak English, so I can’t speak directly to that experience.
+For my part, I’ve never been in a relationship with someone who couldn’t speak English, so I can’t speak directly about that experience.
 But I have done some stuff that’s relevant to this discussion.
 My first wife was an opera singer, and she attended many of the immersion programs that I did.
 We spent a lot of time forbidden from speaking English, and we spent a lot of time in places where most other people weren’t speaking English.